thoughtspot/thoughtspot.github.io/_release/notes.md

 </dlentry>

 <dlentry id="object-usage-pinboard">
-<dt>Object Usage Pinboard</dt>
+<dt>Object Usage Liveboard</dt>
-<dd>This release introduces a new default pinboard for monitoring object usage.
-The <a href="{{ site.baseurl }}/admin/ts-cloud/object-usage.html">Object Usage Pinboard</a> contains data on the following topics:
+<dd>This release introduces a new default Liveboard for monitoring object usage.
+The <a href="{{ site.baseurl }}/admin/ts-cloud/object-usage.html">Object Usage Liveboard</a> contains data on the following topics:
 <ul>
 <li>Specifies what existing tables, worksheets and views users search on</li>
 <li>Specifies which columns users search most frequently</li>
 <li>Tracks the most searched tables, worksheets and views each month</li>
 </ul>
-Use this pinboard to identify what users have accessed, and determine which unused data objects can be deleted.</dd>
+Use this Liveboard to identify what users have accessed, and determine which unused data objects can be deleted.</dd>
 </dlentry>
 </dl>